-How to Use the Link Title Attribute Correctly
+The Link Title Attribute: What It Is & How To Use It

 The link title attribute is supposed to provide more information about where the link will send the user who clicks on that link.

+Then, you can wait a bit for things to be indexed, and then you can examine the results of that after it has been indexed.

+Ideally, one could use the title attribute in order to cover information that’s missing in the anchor text.
+And Google will use these two attributes together when crawling your links.

-The Link Title Attribute – Does It Help Accessibility?
+Does The Link Title Attribute Help Support Accessibility?

-There is some disagreement among SEO pros that accessibility should not be included in SEO best practices.
+There is some disagreement among SEO pros as to whether accessibility should not be included in SEO best practices.

 I’m of the opinion that accessibility, while not a direct ranking factor, is one of those indirect ranking factors that are indisputable in terms of their value.

-Yes, you have to learn more.
-But this will help improve your client’s site and their bottom line by reducing accessibility lawsuits.

-These kinds of lawsuits have recently been on the rise, with disabled persons suing websites for not including basic accessibility items like alternative text.
+This will help improve your client’s site and their bottom line by reducing accessibility lawsuits for not including basic accessibility items like alternative text.

 Alternative text, or alt text for short, is an image attribute that gives text to screen readers for the blind.